stephengold/Maud/README.md

 Models are loaded from assets, which can be located either in the Java classpath (built into Maud) or in a local filesystem.

-Before loading a model from alocal filesystem, you must specify a where the model's assets are located: select "Settings -> Asset locations -> Add", then navigate to the asset folder (typically it contains a "Model" subfolder), and select "! add this folder".
+Before loading a model from a local filesystem, you must specify a where the model's assets are located: select "Settings -> Asset locations -> Add", then navigate to the asset folder (typically it contains a "Model" subfolder), and select "! add this folder".
-Or if the assets are in a JAR/ZIP file, simply select the file.
+Or if the assets are in a JAR/ZIP file, simply select that file.

 To load a new target model, select the "Models -> Load" menu item, then select an asset location, then navigate to the model file.
-To load a new source model, select "Models -> Source model -> Load", then select an asset folder, then navigate to the model file.
+To load a new source model, select "Models -> Source model -> Load", then select an asset location, then navigate to the model file.

 Maud can of course load models in jME's native binary format.
 To be recognized, such models must have filenames ending in ".j3o".